Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Waves in a large cluster of fluid-filled containers

-We analyse the transient response of a semi-infinite system of identical containers by referring to the dispersion properties of the corresponding periodic system, illustrated in Fig.~\ref{DispersionCurvesResonators}.
-In the numerical computations we consider a set of ten containers connected by the soil layer, sketched at the top of Fig.~\ref{Stop-Band}.
-At the left boundary of the system ($x = 0$) we impose a harmonic horizontal displacement, given by $d_0 \, \sin{(2 \pi f t)}$, with $d_0 = \SI{0.002}{\metre}$ and for different values of the frequency $f$.
+We consider a set of ten containers connected by the soil layer, sketched at the top of Fig.~\ref{Stop-Band}.
+At the left boundary of the system ($x = 0$) we impose a harmonic horizontal displacement, given by $d_{0} \, \sin{(2 \pi f t)}$, with $d_{0} = \SI{0.002}{\metre}$ and for different values of the frequency $f$.
 At the right boundary of the system ($x = 10 D$) we attach a soil layer with viscous damping, which absorbs waves.
-In this way, reflections of waves at the right boundary of the system are avoided and the system behaves as semi-infinite.
-The layer with damping plays the role of a \emph{Perfectly Matched Layer} (PML), in which the damping coefficient has been tuned in order to minimise reflections, as discussed in \cite{Carta2014b}.
+In this way, reflection of waves at the right boundary of the system is avoided and the system behaves as semi-infinite.
+The layer with damping plays the role of a \emph{Perfectly Matched Layer} (PML), in which the damping coefficient has been tuned in order to minimise reflections, as discussed in~\cite{Carta2014c}.

-First, we consider an applied frequency equal to $f = \SI{4.79}{\hertz}$, which lies at the beginning of a stop-band (see Fig.~\ref{DispersionCurvesResonators}).
-We determine the relative displacements $\Delta u_x$ between the top and the bottom of the first, fifth and ninth containers, which are reported at the bottom of Fig.~\ref{Stop-Band}.
-It is apparent that the amplitude of $\Delta u_x$ decreases considerably moving from the first to the ninth container, as expected since waves decay exponentially in space when the frequency is inside a stop-band.
+First, we consider an applied frequency equal to $f = \SI{4.79}{\hertz}$, which lies at the beginning of a stop-band (see Fig.~\ref{DispersionCurves}).
+We determine the relative displacements $\Delta u_{x}$ between the top and the bottom of the first, fifth and ninth containers, which are reported at the bottom of Fig.~\ref{Stop-Band}.
+It is apparent that the amplitude of $\Delta u_{x}$ decreases considerably moving from the first to the ninth container, as expected since waves decay exponentially in space when the frequency is inside a stop-band.
+Accordingly, in this case resonators are not needed.

-Next, we impose a harmonic horizontal displacement at $x = 0$ with a frequency $f = \SI{1.25}{\hertz}$, falling within a pass-band of the system (see Fig.~\ref{DispersionCurvesResonators}).
+Next, we impose a harmonic horizontal displacement at $x = 0$ with a frequency $f = \SI{1.25}{\hertz}$, falling within a pass-band of the system (see Fig.~\ref{DispersionCurves}).
 In Fig.~\ref{TransientResponseSystem}a we plot the time-history of the relative displacement between the top and the bottom of the fifth container when the resonators are absent, while in Fig.~\ref{TransientResponseSystem}b we illustrate the response of the fifth container after the resonators have been installed in the system.
-The comparison between the two cases shows that the resonators can reduce the structural vibrations of around~50\%.
-The chosen value of the frequency is close to one of the flat dispersion curves produced by the resonators.
-Nonetheless, attenuation of waves has been observed also for other frequencies close to $f = \SI{1.25}{\hertz}$, namely at $f = \SI{1.35}{\hertz}$ (refer to Fig.~\ref{TransientResponseSystem2}) and $f = \SI{1.15}{\hertz}$.
+The comparison between the two cases shows that the resonators can reduce the structural vibrations of around~\num{50}\%.